dowgroup/monty-pay-dowgroup/odoo-17-montypay-integration/README.md

 ---

-**Note**: Replace placeholder images with actual MontyPay brand assets before going live.
+**Note**: Add MontyPay brand assets for a professional appearance.
 Contact MontyPay for official logos and branding guidelines.
+The module works without images using text-based branding.